-- Financing preferences: Are you comfortable taking on debt?
-With creating a liability on your balance sheet through asset finance?
-How important is cashflow stability or price certainty over time? - Ownership and risk: Do you want to own the equipment outright, or would you prefer a third party to own and maintain it?
+- Ownership and risk: Do you want to own the equipment outright, or would you prefer a third party to own and maintain it?
 Are you willing to take on the performance risk, or would you rather pay only for verified energy savings? - Property Status: Do you own the premises or are you a tenant?
-Tenants may need landlord approval and may have limited access to certain financial models. - Impact on supports: Will the financing method affect your eligibility for grants, tax relief, or energy supplier incentives?
+Tenants may need landlord approval and may have limited access to certain finance options. - Impact on supports: Will the financing method affect your eligibility for grants, tax relief, or energy supplier incentives?
 For example, some grants may not be available if the equipment or asset is not owned by the business, which may be the case where a project is fully funded through third-party finance.

-The table below is designed to help SMEs quickly assess which financing solution best aligns with their financial and operational preferences.
+The table below is designed to help SMEs quickly assess which finance option best aligns with their financial and operational preferences.
 It compares key features such as balance sheet impact, ownership, risk, and eligibility for supports-making it easier to identify the most suitable option for your business needs.